top of page

 Our rental property and home

-Fast forward to today, and we sold our duplex, which during twenty years of rent paid for itself, and more.
+Fast forward to today, and we sold our duplex, which, during twenty years of rent, paid for itself, and more.
 The result?
-We'll walk away with around $200,000 in after-tax money, more than enough to carry on the promise made to my parents and pay for our kids' college education.
+We'll walk away with around $200,000 in after-tax money, more than enough to keep the promise to my parents and pay for our kids' college education.

 Here is how we got to where we are today.